jdkato/Sublundo/README.md

 > NOTE: This package is in early development.
 Use with caution.

 Sublundo brings Vim-like persistent, branching undo/redo to Sublime Text 3.
+It was inspired by [Gundo.vim](https://sjl.bitbucket.io/gundo.vim/) (and its successor, [Mundo](http://simnalamburt.github.io/vim-mundo/dist/)).